deepakyadav810/Sentiment-Analysis-with-LSTM/README.md

 # Senimental Analysis Using LSTM on IMDB Dataset of 50K Movie Reviews
-In this project contains the implemention of Sentimental Analysis using LSTM which classifies a movie review into postive or negative feedback.
+In this project Sentimental Analysis using LSTM is implemented which classifies a movie review into postive or negative feedback.

 ## Link
 This programs runs online on Google Colab.
 Below is the link to the code : <br />